functionalscript/nanvm/notes/djs-article.md

 Numerous custom JSON extensions, like the three that we briefly introduced above, fulfill their purposes effectively.
 However, each extension’s DSL incurs added complexity and long-term maintenance costs.
-DJS approach has benefits of reusing familiar JavaScript syntax and encapsulation techniques - instead of defining yet another DSL.
+DJS’s approach has benefits of reusing familiar JavaScript syntax and encapsulation techniques - instead of defining yet another DSL.

 ### DJS’s approach to deduplication: constants and modules